schaufelbagger/rpl/README.md

 # RPL

-A module which adds the IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL) to ns-3.
+An ns-3 module implementing the IPv6 Routing Protocol for Low-Power and Lossy Networks (RPL, [RFC 6550](https://www.rfc-editor.org/rfc/rfc6550.txt)).
 The module was developed in the ns-3 version 3.41.
 An overview of the module and results of the examples are provided in this [thesis](https://repositum.tuwien.at/handle/20.500.12708/198289).